lejmr/docs-aws-ds-seamlessjoin/README.md

 ## A closer look at the joining document

-AWS uses the marketing term *[Seamless](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html)* joining where they emphesize the fact an user does NOT have to login onto the server and perform the joining procedure manually.
-How is that done you ask?
-First of all there is no magic.
-The necessary steps are automated using AWS SSM Run Document scripts which are executed on the EC2 instance directly.
-It means the sensitive data has to be handled on the AWS side without permanent access of EC2 instance to the joining credentials.
-The *AWS-JoinDirectoryServiceDomain* document utilizes *aws:domainJoin* AWS SSM step which works on both Microsoft and Linux EC2 instances.
-However, the mechanism is totally different.
+AWS uses the marketing term *[Seamless](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/launching_instance.html)* joining where they emphasize the fact a user does NOT have to log in onto the server and perform the joining procedure manually.
+How is that done, you ask?
+First of all, there is no magic.
+The necessary steps are automated using AWS SSM Run Document scripts executed on the EC2 instance directly.
+It means the sensitive data must be handled on the AWS side without permanent access of the EC2 instance to the joining credentials.
+The *AWS-JoinDirectoryServiceDomain* document utilizes *aws:domainJoin* AWS SSM step, which works on both Microsoft and Linux EC2 instances.
+However, the mechanism is different.

-The Windows joining mechanism uses one time password to a [pre-generated computer object](https://docs.aws.amazon.com/cli/latest/reference/ds/create-computer.html) which is created by the joining EC2 instance thanks to the *AmazonSSMDirectoryServiceAccess* AWS Identity and Access Management ([IAM](https://aws.amazon.com/iam/)) policy.
-The Linux joining processes, however, requires pre-shared credentials that are stored in AWS SecretManager.
-The reason for that is the official document tends to support inter-domain trust [mechanism](https://github.com/aws/amazon-ssm-agent/pull/324) hence they need to use [Winbind](https://www.samba.org/samba/docs/current/man-html/winbindd.8.html) which sadly does NOT suport joining using one-time passwords.
-The alternative to Winbind[3](https://www.samba.org/samba/docs/current/man-html/winbindd.8.html) is [SSSD](https://sssd.io/) which has got the domain trust under active [development](https://sssd.io/docs/design_pages/subdomain_configuration.html).
-Hopefully, in the close future the SSSD will replace Winbind, so even official joining AWS SSM document wont require password stored in SecretManager.
+The Windows joining mechanism uses the one-time password to a [pre-generated computer object](https://docs.aws.amazon.com/cli/latest/reference/ds/create-computer.html) which is created by the joining EC2 instance thanks to the *AmazonSSMDirectoryServiceAccess* AWS Identity and Access Management ([IAM](https://aws.amazon.com/iam/)) policy.
+The Linux joining processes, however, requires pre-shared credentials stored in AWS SecretManager.
+The reason for that is the official run document tends to support inter-domain trust [mechanism](https://github.com/aws/amazon-ssm-agent/pull/324); hence, they need to use [Winbind](https://www.samba.org/samba/docs/current/man-html/winbindd.8.html) which sadly does NOT support joining using one-time passwords.
+The alternative to Winbind[3](https://www.samba.org/samba/docs/current/man-html/winbindd.8.html) is [SSSD](https://sssd.io/) which has got the domain trust underactive [development](https://sssd.io/docs/design_pages/subdomain_configuration.html).
+Hopefully, soon the SSSD will replace Winbind, so even official joining AWS SSM document will not require password stored in SecretManager.

 ## A closer look at DNS records resolution

-The joining procedure requires [some](https://www.tecmint.com/manage-samba4-dns-group-policy-from-windows/) DNS records in place, so the joining mechanism can properly discover all necessary components, e.g, LDAP and Kerberos interface.
-Therefore, VPC DHCP options need to be extended, so IP addess of domain controllers are used by all computers for the DNS resolution.
+The joining procedure requires [some](https://www.tecmint.com/manage-samba4-dns-group-policy-from-windows/) DNS records, so the joining mechanism can properly discover all necessary components, e.g., LDAP and Kerberos interface.
+Therefore, VPC DHCP options need to be extended, so all computers use domain controllers' IP addresses for the DNS resolution.

 ```
 resource "aws_vpc_dhcp_options" "dns_resolver" {